Skip to main content

 What was Bitcoin mining like before?

-Bitcoin mining technology has come a long way since the very first block of Bitcoin was mined on 3 January 2009.
-In Bitcoin’s early years, mining was very easy.
-When Bitcoin’s price and mining difficulty were very low, many people just used regular PCs or old computers with up-to-date graphics cards, and they could mine a few Bitcoins every day.
-But as Bitcoin’s popularity and price grew, a kind of arms race began among miners.
+Wrapping up on our discussion of "how long does it take to mine a Bitcoin?", it's vital to add that Bitcoin mining technology has come a long way since the very first block of Bitcoin was mined on 3 January 2009.
+In Bitcoin's early years, mining was very easy.
+When Bitcoin's price and mining difficulty were very low, many people just used regular PCs or old computers with up-to-date graphics cards, and they could mine a few Bitcoins every day.
+But as Bitcoin's popularity and price grew, a kind of arms race began among miners.
 CPU mining was replaced by mining with graphics cards (GPU mining).
 After that came mining with field-programmable gate arrays (FPGA).
-Now, the primary method for Bitcoin mining is using application-specific integrated circuits (ASIC).
-Each of these breakthroughs in mining technology reduced the profitability of previous methods and increased mining difficulty.

 In its 10-year existence, Bitcoin mining has gone from a hobby to an entire industry.
-Only time can tell how mining will change, and how long it will take to mine one Bitcoin in the future.
+Only time can tell how mining will change and how long it will take to mine one Bitcoin in the future.

 Exchange BTC